U.S. Economic Growth Slowed In 2019 To 2.3%

 In the fourth quarter, the economy grew at an annual rate of 2.1%, matching the pace of the previous three months.
 The Congressional Budget Office is projecting GDP growth of 2.2% this year.

-"We anticipate that consumer spending, spurred by rising wages and household wealth will remain strong," CBO director Phillip Swagel told a House committee on Wednesday.
+"We anticipate that consumer spending, spurred by rising wages and household wealth, will remain strong," CBO Director Phillip Swagel told a House committee on Wednesday.
 "We also expect business investment to rebound as several of the factors that weighed on businesses last year abate."

 Swagel's forecasts for the rest of the decade are less rosy, with annual GDP growth slumping to an average of just 1.7%.